Backward Oversmoothing: why is it hard to train deep Graph Neural Networks?: Introduction

 Graph Neural Networks (GNNs) \cite{Scarselli2009, Bruna2013} are deep architectures that have \emph{de facto} become the state-of-the-art for machine learning problems on graphs \cite{Bronstein2021, Hu2020, Wu2022a}, with numerous applications ranging from chemistry \cite{Sypetkowski2024} to physics \cite{ArjonaMartinez2019}, social networks analysis and epidemiology \cite{Meirom2020}, combinatorial optimization \cite{Cappart2021}, and many others.
 Given a graph of size $n$ represented by a graph-matrix $P \in \RR^{n \times n}$ (that can be various flavors of normalized adjacency, Laplacian...) and input node features as rows of $X^{(0)} \in \RR^{n \times d_0}$, a vanilla GNN follows the propagation equation:

-where $W^{(k)} \in \RR^{d_k \times d_{k+1}}$ are learnable weights and $\rho$ is a non-linear activation function applied element-wise.
+where $W^{(k)} \in \RR^{d_{k-1} \times d_{k}}$ are learnable weights and $\rho$ is a non-linear activation function applied element-wise.
 A common interpretation is that GNNs realize ``message-passing'' through the matrix $P$.
-Many variants of message-passing exist (including some that cannot be written as fixed matrix multiplication \cite{Velickovic2018}), but most GNNs follow some flavors of this simple architecture.
+Many variants of message-passing exist, including some that cannot be written as fixed matrix multiplication \cite{Velickovic2018}, but most classical GNNs follow this simple architecture.

-While theoretical and empirical studies of GNNs form an extremely large literature, with e.g. significant progress in the understanding of GNN expressivity or generalization \cite{Vasileiou2025}, some early topics and fundamental issues remain, to this day, active research questions \cite{Morris2024, Morris2024a}.
+While theoretical and empirical studies of GNNs form a large literature, with e.g. significant progress in the understanding of GNN expressivity or generalization \cite{Vasileiou2025}, some early topics and fundamental issues remain, to this day, active research questions \cite{Morris2024, Morris2024a}.
 Among them, \textbf{oversmoothing} \cite{Li2018b, Oono2020, Rusch2023} is a long-standing problematic phenomenon.
 It is rather unique to GNNs, and easy to formulate: since node representations are mixed by the matrix $P$ (``\emph{smoothed}'') at each layer, when the GNN becomes very deep they converge to a constant, uninformative limit.
-This prevents regular GNNs from being too deep, which is an issue: it has been theoretically shown that GNN need depth for optimal performance \cite{Keriven2022a, Loukas2019b}, and shallow GNNs are subject to \emph{under-reaching}, where distant nodes do not communicate at all \cite{Lu2023}.
-Oversmoothing has been the topic of a very large literature \cite{Rusch2023}, with many strategies to mitigate it, such as different flavors of skip connections \cite{Li2021c} or normalization \cite{Zhao2019a}.
-Nevertheless, to some extent, there are still some fundamental open questions about this phenomenon -- and about GNNs depth in general.
+This prevents regular GNNs from being too deep, which is an issue: it has been theoretically shown that GNN need depth for optimal performance \cite{Loukas2019b, Keriven2022a}, and shallow GNNs are subject to \emph{under-reaching}, where distant nodes do not communicate at all \cite{Lu2023}.
+Oversmoothing has been the topic of a large literature \cite{Rusch2023}, with many strategies to mitigate it, such as different flavors of skip connections \cite{Li2021c} or normalization \cite{Zhao2019a}.
+Nevertheless, there are still some fundamental open questions about the effect of depth in GNNs in general.